There are now 2 possible online modes for units:

 Availability Location Mode Semester 1 UWA (Perth) Face to face

-- Students are able to (1) state accurately and apply relevant equitable doctrines and principles of Trusts law, both orally and in writing; (2) explain, in particular contexts, the relationship between Equity and the common law; (3) critically analyse and evaluate cases by reference to specified equitable doctrines and remedies; (4) use and cite correctly appropriate authorities in written work; and (5) demonstrate effective oral communication including meaningful contribution and responsibly to class discussions; and (6) use effective oral communication skills.
+- Students are able to (1) identify, state accurately, explain and apply relevant equitable doctrines and principles of Trusts law, both orally and in writing; (2) explain, in particular contexts, the relationship between Equity and the common law; (3) evaluate cases by reference to specified equitable doctrines and remedies; (4) cite correctly appropriate authorities in written work; and (5) demonstrate effective oral communication including meaningful contribution and responsibly to class discussions; and (6) use effective oral communication skills.